top of page

 • Jun 16

-• 6 min read
+• 5 min read

 Why Do So Many People Avoid Writing a Will?

 Let’s start by acknowledging the emotional elephant in the room: mortality.
 It’s natural to feel uneasy when thinking about what will happen after we’re gone.
-But avoiding the topic doesn’t make it go away – it simply means you leave your loved ones to deal with uncertainty, legal hurdles, and often unnecessary stress.
+But avoiding the topic doesn’t make it go away.
+It simply means you leave your loved ones to deal with uncertainty, legal hurdles, and often unnecessary stress.

 Common Reasons People Delay Writing a Will: